- This event has passed.

-The workshop will cover face recognition performance including gains from the new generation of algorithms, demographic effects, ageing, and other results from the NIST Face Recognition Vendor Tests (FRVT).
+The workshop will cover face recognition performance including gains from the new generation of algorithms, demographic effects, ageing, and other results from the National Institute of Standards in Technology Face Recognition Vendor Tests (FRVT).
 Target audience is end-users, integrators, application developers and others interested in the technical performance aspects of face detection and recognition.

 BECOME A MEMBER AND SAVE